Guilh/react-hooks-dog-rating/README.md

 # React Hooks Dog Rating
-A project for the Treehouse React Hooks livestream
+A project for the Treehouse React Hooks livestream.